cryostatio/cryostat-legacy/HTTP_API.md

     `409` - A certificate with the same filename already exists in the truststore directory.
 The body includes the path where the file already exists.

-    `500` - The `TRUSTSTORE_DIR` environment variable is not set, or there is an unexpected error.
+    `500` - The `SSL_TRUSTSTORE_DIR` environment variable is not set, or there is an unexpected error.
 The body is an error message.

     ###### example
     ```